leikind/wice_grid/README.md

   end
 ```

-To use an external column processor use <tt>:filter_type</tt> in a column definition:
+To use an external column processor use `:filter_type` in a column definition:
 ```
   column name: 'name', attribute: 'attribute', filter_type: :my_own_filter do |rec|
     ...